JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 * The [I2P](https://geti2p.net/) anonymity network (names point to IP addresses, DNS names, and eepsites).
 * The [Freenet](https://freenetproject.org/) anonymous hosting network (names point to freesites).
 * The [ZeroNet](https://zeronet.io/) decentralized hosting network (names point to ZeroNet sites).
 ZeroNet already has partial support for Namecoin but currently uses a centralized server to look up names.
-* The IPFS decentralized hosting network (names point to IPFS sites).
+* The [IPFS](https://ipfs.io/) decentralized hosting network (names point to IPFS sites).

 You are free to integrate Namecoin domain names into any additional platform(s) or application(s) of your choice, as long as they do not enforce DRM (this means Apple iOS is not acceptable).
-In many cases, it is likely that you would benefit from talking to the developers of whatever application you would be working with (e.g. if you're implementing Namecoin support in I2P, you might want to talk to the developers of an I2P client implementation).
+In many cases, it is likely that you would benefit from talking to the developers of whatever application you would be working with (e.g. if you're implementing Namecoin support in I2P, you might want to talk to the developers of an I2P client implementation).  **TODO: Are the Kovri developers interested in mentoring something?**

 **Difficulty**: Easy-Medium